dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 When working with distributed systems, it can be difficult to achieve proper context propagation.
 For example, a long-running process listening to a topic does not have a "context" concept like a HTTP server receiving requests does.

->Note: The OpenTelemetry community is always creating auto-instrumentation for popular libraries and frameworks.
-The [OpenTelemetry registry](https://opentelemetry.io/registry/?s=kafka&component=&language=go) lists the integrations available.
+>Note: The OpenTelemetry community is always creating new auto-instrumentation integrations for popular libraries and frameworks.
+The [OpenTelemetry registry](https://opentelemetry.io/registry/?s=kafka&component=&language=go) lists the integrations that are available.
 As support increases, new auto-instrumentation libraries can be integrated into the CloudEvents SDK.

 For this case, it might be useful to `inject` the `tracecontext` inside the event before sending it to a queue.
 Later, the process can `extract` it and continue the trace normally.
 For that we can use the `InjectDistributedTracingExtension` and `ExtractDistributedTracingExtension` helper functions.